B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Second offense: 200 Checkpoints
 - Three or more offenses: Warn

+<span style="color: green">Mențiuni:</span>
+- if an action starts from a <a href="#7.8.2">Notorious area</a> and continues in a public location (job/hobby area or in the vicinity of a shop, gas station, bank, ATMs, car garages or any other type of business) the illegality in public area rule does not apply if there is a good reason.
+Example: on a drug delivery you are followed by police crews.
+You are allowed to fire your gun even in public areas that are on red or yellow zones
+- item crafting areas are not considered public areas, even if they are marked on the map.
+The regulations of the areas in which they are located apply to them.
+See rule <a href="#7.8">7.8 Zoning</a>

 ### <a id="7.4"></a><span style="color: #0088CC">7.4 Hostage</span>

 Taking hostages can only be done if your life or freedom is under threat, with the goal of escaping these pressures, and money cannot be demanded.